#1 Alternative to Meta Workplace.

 Frontline-Expert

 The keyword here is situational leadership.
 This describes an adaptive leadership style that considers the current circumstances and the team's composition to determine the right way to lead.
-Instead of leading from a one-dimensional perspective, situational leaders effectively lead their organizations by recognizing which form of people management is appropriate in each situation.
+Instead of leading from a one-dimensional perspective, situational leaders effectively lead their organisations by recognizing which form of people management is appropriate in each situation.

 Situational leadership, adapted to the level of competence of the employees